vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/config.md

 For full GFM syntax, see [GFM](https://github.github.com/gfm/).

-We are not 100% supporting it to be honestly, we only supply it’s syntax including tasklists, footnote and so on.
+We are not 100% supporting it to be honestly, we only supply it’s syntax including footnote, tasklists, code highlight, image mark and so on.

-Some of the behavior might be different, for example to allow Vue syntax, we are not disallowing `<script>` tags.
+Some of the behavior might be different, for example to support Vue syntax, we are not disallowing `<script>` tags.
 But in most situation, the behavior should be same.

 :::